Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

 The initial report shows a mutation coverage of 82% and a test strength of 83%.
 ![](./images/report_initial_all.png)

-Additionally, if we analyze the mutation coverage for each package individually we verify that the `misc` package has 100% line and mutation coverage and test strength.
+Additionally, if we analyze the mutation coverage for each package individually, we verify that the `misc` package has 100% line and mutation coverage and test strength.
 Therefore, we will focus on improving the mutation score for the `project` package.
 ![](./images/report_initial_misc.png)

 Breaking down the coverage by class, we see that the mutation score of the classes varies from 75% (`ProjectTableModel`) and 94% (`ProjectTime`), which means that there are still non-killed mutants to be addressed.
 However, as we will see, not all the reported mutants should be considered (there are some equivalent mutants).